alexle/alexle.github.com/posts/first-half-marathon.markdown

 I ramped my engines up to 90% and pushed forward with the hardest part of the race.
 I focused on how many people I could pick off, with my (supposedly) extra energy.

 Lungs on fire, heavy legs dragging..
 I wanted to stop so many times.
-But nothing else mattered, because with a couple clicks on my iPod, I was going to [save the world][2] with Swedish House Mafia.
+But nothing else mattered, because with a couple clicks on my iPod, I was going to save the world with Swedish House Mafia.

 ###Finish & Post-Race###

-Crossing the finish line was overwheming and surreal.
+Crossing the finish line was overwhelming and surreal.
 For a second or two, I almost forgot where I was.
 I was filled with so many emotions.

 The sweetest part?
 My friends had made their way to the finish line, and shared that moment with me.
-Their support and exitement truly helped me along the race, and made the entire experience that much better.
+Their support and excitement truly helped me along the race, and made the entire experience that much better.

 <a href="/static/2013-colfax-alex-finish.jpg"><img src="/static/2013-colfax-alex-finish.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>
 <div class="separator" style="clear: both; text-align: center;">